Mz004/Object-Oriented-Programming-Final-Project/README.md

+# Project Overview:
+It is Emergency Aid Management System which can be used to track inventory, orders and for supplies handling.
+This is final version of project (from 5 milestones).
+Project details can be found on (Fardad Soleimanloo) professor's github.

 # Acknowledgments:
 I extend sincere thanks to my Professor, and Seneca Polytechnic for their invaluable guidance, support, and resources in shaping this project.